Kurento/kurento/source/features/logging.rst

 **libnice** is the `GLib implementation <https://nice.freedesktop.org>`__ of :term:`ICE`, the standard method used by :term:`WebRTC` to solve the issue of :term:`NAT Traversal`.

-This library has its own logging system that comes disabled by default, but can be enabled very easily.
+This library uses the standard *GLib* logging functions, which comes disabled by default but can be enabled very easily.
 This can prove useful in situations where a developer is studying an issue with the ICE process.
 However, the debug output of libnice is very verbose, so it makes sense that it is left disabled by default for production systems.

-Run KMS with these environment variables defined: ``G_MESSAGES_DEBUG`` and ``NICE_DEBUG``.
-They must have one or more of these values, separated by commas:
+To enable debug logging on *libnice*, set the environment variable ``G_MESSAGES_DEBUG`` with one or more of these values (separated by commas):

 - libnice
 - libnice-stun